tuanchris/modern-data-stack/README.md

 Study the output in the terminal to make sure that all resource settings are what you want them to be.
 Type `yes` and hit `enter`.

 Terraform will create a Google Cloud project with our modern data stack.
 The whole process will take about 2-3 minutes.
+It takes an additional 2–3 minutes for the services to be installed on VM instances.
+The whole process will only take 5 minutes or less.

 ## Using the modern data stack